halcyonseeker/leibowitz/README.md

       in web, which itself would indicate that my API is probably too unintuitive and in need of revision.~~  I haven't encountered this since so I'm almost certain I miss-used the core's API.
-- [ ] Improve full text search to index different fields (path, title, body, tags, tag descriptions) separately so that the user may selectively search in them.
-- [ ] Sometimes doing a full-text search yields an error `Code
-      CORRUPT: database disk image is malformed.` with the offending stanza being `select data.* from search left join data on data.id = search.id where search match ? order by rank`.
-      Connecting to the database and running `pragma integrity_check` yields okay.
-Some light stackoverflowing indicated this might be a result damaged indexes, which would make sense considering it only (so far) shows up when doing full-text search.
-- [ ] Record inodes so that the indexer can catch (some) moved files.
-- [ ] Support filtering by tag for all data listings
 - [X] Common Lisp's pathname type treats certain characters (eg, `*`, `[`, `]`) in file names specially; figure out how to work around this!
 This results in two different errors when calling